 2. Simulation Setup

-In section 2 of the tutorial, we set up a simple simulation to make use of the physics-based meshing option.
-If you do not interested in the physics-based meshing option, you can directly jump to section 3 Meshing.
+If you are not interested in the physics-based meshing option, you can directly jump to section 3 Standard Mesh.

 Specify gravity under Model.
 It will be -9.81 m/s² in the y-direction: